swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/order-date-into-bottom-left-column-highlight.png)

-Select the cell containing order date, and set group to the month level.
-Set 'expand cell' to Vertical.
+Select the cell containing 'Order Date', and set group to the 'Month' level.
+Set 'Expand Cell' to 'Vertical'.

 ![](screenshots/set-grouping-to-by-month-highlight.png)

-Add dimensions Sales Team' and 'Sales Rep' to the cells where they are pictured below.
+Add dimensions 'Sales Team' and 'Sales Rep' to the cells where they are pictured below.

 ![](screenshots/add-sales-team-highlight.png)